 Get Help Filing a Small Claims Lawsuit Against a Car DealershipSue Car Dealership

-Do you have a dispute with a car dealership over a car you purchased, a refund on a warranty, or bad title?
-Did you buy a used car from a private seller and the car won’t drive?
+Do you have a dispute with a car dealership over a car you purchased, a refund on a warranty, or a bad title?
+Did you buy a used car from a private seller, and the car won’t drive?
 There are several legal options available to you, including suing the car dealership or private seller in small claims court.

 Common Types of Small Claims Lawsuits against Car Dealerships & Private Sellers